 Since the summer of 2021, Brooklyn Children’s Museum has run the Teen Curators Program, a 9-week program where teens explore legacies of power that construct museum spaces and imagine new ways of relating to, engaging with and telling stories through art.
 Through this experiential program, teens gain behind-the-scenes exposure and hands-on experience in the exhibit development process, including collections handling, registration and cataloging, and object research and interpretation.
 Participants learn about curation with artwork, historical objects, and oral history narratives, and actively engage the questions: how is history presented, who makes the decisions about presentation and representation, and who holds the power?

-The Teen Program’s spring semester runs from March 4 to May 8.
-This program consists of in-person meetings on Mondays and Wednesdays from 4:30 pm–6:30 pm and 2 hours of remote work on a weekly basis.
+The Teen Program’s spring semester runs from Monday, April 7 to Sunday, June 15.
+The program consists of in-person meetings on Mondays and Wednesdays from 4:30 pm – 6:30 pm and two hours of remote work on a weekly basis.
 Teens receive a stipend of $750 before tax.
-Applications opened on Tuesday, January 16 and closed Sunday, February 4.
+Applications open on Monday, February 10 and close Friday, February 21, with priority for earlier applications.

 If you have any questions or are interested in learning more about this program, please reach out to fsotomayor@brooklynkids.org.